Norbert515/flutter_ide/README.md

 **Why is this great?**

 Flutter developers know Flutter.
-Meaning the entry barrier to creating a plugin is very low.
+Meaning, the entry barrier to creating a plugin is very low.

 In addition, because this is Flutter - creating intuitive and beautiful UI's for the plugin is easier than ever before.

 Both of these properties have the following result:
 - Developers can quickly create a plugin for themselves before first learning something completely new.
-- More plugins are being developed and the ecosystem can quickly grow.
+- More plugins are being developed and the ecosystem can grow quickly.

 ### IDE can have runtime access to the App